 On a computer that you use to log on to a domain, you may be unable to log on to the computer when you are disconnected from the domain, even though in the past you could

 This issue may occur if all of the following conditions are true (in the order presented):

-You successfully log on to the domain with the computer in question, either through a remote access, virtual private network (VPN), or network connection.
+- You successfully log on to the domain with the computer in question, either through a remote access, virtual private network (VPN), or network connection.

 - You log on to the domain and are prompted to change your password.

-You have not successfully logged on to the domain through a remote access, VPN, or network connection since you changed your domain password.
+- You have not successfully logged on to the domain through a remote access, VPN, or network connection since you changed your domain password.

 When you successfully log on to a domain with a domain user account, your domain logon credentials are cached locally on your computer.
 If you then disconnect that computer from the network and log on, you are logged on with the cached credentials for the domain.

 When you log on to the domain and are prompted to change your password, your cached domain logon credentials are not updated until you successfully log on to the domain with the new password.
 After you have successfully logged on to the domain with the new password, your cached domain credentials are updated, and you can then log on to the computer when you are disconnected from the domain.

 To resolve this issue, you must use the network, remote access, or VPN to log on to the domain.

 Therefore, connect the computer to the network, and then log on to the domain.
 Or, to use remote access or VPN to log on to the domain, follow these steps: